bhautikdream4u/Medical-Diagnostic-App/README.md

 # Medical Diagnostic App

-Problem statement: Create a medical disgnostic app for predicting diabetes in women
+Problem statement: Create a medical diagnostic  app for predicting diabetes in women

-We have downloaded the data from Kaggle - Pima Indians Diabetes Database (https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).
+We have downloaded the data from the Kaggle - Pima Indians Diabetes Database (https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).

 This dataset contains several medical predictors and one target variable.
 The data includes the following features: